Skip to main content

 Traveler Tips, Recommendations, and Precautions

-Making the Most of Your Visit to MIA
+How to Make the Most of Your Visit to MIA

 1. Planning Transportation to and from the Airport

-2. Comfort Services for a Pleasant Stay
+2. Comfort Services for a More Pleasant Stay

 3. Entertainment and Additional Services for Long Layovers

-Precautions and Recommendations to Avoid Inconveniences
+Precautions and Recommendations to Avoid Issues

-1. Avoid Traffic During Peak Hours
+1. Avoid Peak Hour Traffic

-2. Confirm Rates and Avoid Additional Charges
+2. Confirm Rates and Avoid Extra Charges

 3. Keep Your Belongings Safe and Within Reach